Photo credit: National Trust for Scotland, Alloa Tower

 Marion, thank you for that fascinating link - which does seem to confirm that "resemblance" can be a proper consideration in identifying a sitter.

-The Oxford facial recognition experiment was interesting and resemblance can be a consideration in the right context, but cannot be replied on here for reasons that Jacob has already given (27/3/21, 12:43)
+The Oxford facial recognition experiment was interesting and resemblance can be a consideration in the right context, but can't be relied on here for reasons that Jacob has already given (27/3/21, 12:43)